patelprincy34/Bikesharing/README.md

 ![Screenshot (23)](https://user-images.githubusercontent.com/93439516/154825511-225be70d-e803-4e66-937a-5ee49ef1dfeb.png)

-* The heatmap above highlights the following points: Consumers' gender is typically unclear, and weekend usage is more evenly split between subscribers and customers.
+* The heatmap above highlights the following points: Riders' gender is typically unclear, and weekend usage is more evenly split between subscribers and customers.
 Subscribers are usually male and are the majority of weekday riders.